VanderPloegR1/companion/Developing-on-Windows-10.md

 `sudo apt-get install libasound2`

-Git should already be there so clone the repository;
+Git should already be there so clone the repository, but on your windows drive!;

+`cd /mnt/c` This will go to your C drive choose a different location if needed

 `git clone https://github.com/bitfocus/companion.git`

 Go into your newly created directory